nxsy/xcb_handmade/README.md

 partial list of Ubuntu packages needed (the dev packages include the run-time libraries):

-* libxcb1-dev - the X
+* libxcb1-dev - the X protocol C-language binding library
 * libxcb-icccm4-dev - this is for setting the window title primarily
 * libxcb-image0-dev - The image extension, needed for creating a graphics buffer in memory